amzn/smoke-dynamodb/README.md

 The `InMemory*` types - such as `InMemoryDynamoDBCompositePrimaryKeyTable` - provide the abilty to perform basic validation of table operations by using an in-memory dictionary to simulate the behaviour of a DynamoDb table.
 More advanced behaviours such as indexes are not simulated with these types.

-The `SimulateConcurrency*` types provide a wrapper around another table and simulates additional writes to that table inetween accesses.
+The `SimulateConcurrency*` types provide a wrapper around another table and simulates additional writes to that table inbetween accesses.
 These types are designed to allow unit testing of table concurrency handling.

 ### DynamoDB Local